toorichfoyall/RSA-Roblox/readme.md

-# RSA Roblox
+RSA Roblox

+-----------------
 This is a simple AimAssist that works in any game.
 Undetected so far.
+Tips:
-Tips: 1. if you want ESp, Look into the lua files and Change the local espActive to true.
+1. if you want ESP, Look into the lua files and Change the local espActive to true.
------------------
+2. To use properly, spam click. i am currently workjing on a hold down feature
 # ⚠️ HEADS UP! ⚠️
 I am not responsible for your ban, it is your choice to cheat.